Nice to meet you.

 What I like about Oracle Aconex:

-• Having a centralized repository for all project-related documents made it easy for me to store, retrieve, modify, and share data with less effort.
+• A standout feature that I frequently see G2 reviewers highlight is the centralized repository for project documents, which makes it easy to store, retrieve, modify, and share data with minimal effort.

-• I loved the integration of customized reports regarding field insights, on-site progress, and BIM metrics, all under one roof.
+• Something G2 reviewers seem to really appreciate is the integration of customized reports, especially for field insights, on-site progress, and BIM metrics, all accessible in one platform.

 What do G2 Users like about Oracle Aconex: